infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/AffiliateApi.md

 let customFieldId = "customFieldId_example"; // String | custom_field_id
 let updateCustomFieldMetaDataRequest = new KeapCoreServiceCoreSdk.UpdateCustomFieldMetaDataRequest(); // UpdateCustomFieldMetaDataRequest | request
 let opts = {
-  'updateMask': ["null"] // [String] | An optional list of fields to be updated.
+  'updateMask': ["null"] // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
 };
 apiInstance.updateAffiliateCustomFieldUsingPATCH(customFieldId, updateCustomFieldMetaDataRequest, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);